georgetmayorga/blog/_posts/2014-06-07-the-importance-of-baseurl-in-a-jekyll-site.markdown

 ---
 layout: default
 title:  "The Importance of 'baseurl' in a Jekyll Site"
 date:   2014-06-06
+categories: jekyll update
 ---

 The first thing to share is the lesson learned while launching this blog using [Jekyll][Jekyll].
 After installing the gem, building the site, and getting it up and running on localhost I was ready to push my site to the gh-pages branch I made for it.
 When I did this I ran into a problem.